KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 Reaches Aion's stillness as centropic completion;
 does not, by subtraction alone, cross into **Zenon**.
 Zenonic saturation requires the further integrative synthesis
-that neti‑neti as subtractive method
+that Neti-neti as subtractive method
 cannot structurally perform (see §5.9).

 **The entropic path.**